Self-knowledge (psychology): The division of memory

-Self-theories have traditionally failed to distinguish between different source that inform self-knowledge, these are episodic memory and semantic memory.
+Self-theories have traditionally failed to distinguish between different sources that inform self-knowledge, these are episodic memory and semantic memory.
 Both episodic and semantic memory are facets of declarative memory, which contains memory of facts.
 Declarative memory is the explicit counterpart to procedural memory, which is implicit in that it applies to skills we have learnt; they are not facts that can be stated.

 Episodic memory

 Episodic memory is the autobiographical memory that individuals possess which contains events, emotions, and knowledge associated with a given context.

 Semantic memory

 Semantic memory does not refer to concept-based knowledge stored about a specific experience like episodic memory.
 Instead it includes the memory of meanings, understandings, general knowledge about the world, and factual information etc. This makes semantic knowledge independent of context and personal information.
 Semantic memory enables an individual to know information, including information about their selves, without having to consciously recall the experiences that taught them such knowledge.